8 Warning Signs That You Have Low Self-Esteem

 Men and women have different signs of low self-esteem.
 Men who don’t have high self-esteem often try controlling other people, especially their partners.
 They are overly critical and put down people a lot, saying mostly negative things about everything.
 Also, an insecure man may feel over protective and jealous.
 He also keeps saying self-deprecating things.

-A low self-esteem woman finds it very difficult to make decisions, instead, they like to follow someone else’s leadership.
+A low self-esteem woman finds it very difficult to make decisions; instead, they like to follow someone else’s leadership.
 They find it daunting to speak for themselves and to give opinions.
 This makes it more tough for them to leave an abusive or unhealthy relationship.
 They are unable to say “no” because they are scared of causing conflict.

 The American Academy of Pediatrics recommends parents watch how their children respond to certain situations.
 If kids are scared to try new tasks and avoid doing it or maybe even get frustrated in the first attempt, it could be a sign of low self-esteem.
 They could have mood swings showing irritation and sadness.
 They also withdraw themselves socially and are very sensitive to other people’s opinions.
 If you see these red flags in your children, it’s time to do something about it.

 If you can identify with any of these warning signs, it may be a good idea to evaluate your self-esteem.
 When you do this, you will realize that life is great when you’re more self-assured.
+You know you are unique; don’t let anyone say otherwise.

 References [ + ]